 The various benefits of valvuloplasty include the following:

 - Reduced blood loss

 - Shorter procedural period

 What are the various risks associated with balloon valvuloplasty?

 Just like any other medical procedure, valvuloplasty, too, is assisted by some potential risks which should not be overlooked.
 These include:

-- Bleeding or infection at the site of catheter insertion
+- Low risk chance Bleeding or infection at the site of catheter insertion

-It is, however, pertinent to note that the benefits of the surgery usually outnumber the risks.
+It is, however, pertinent to note that the benefits of the intervention usually outnumber the risks.